Sewlz/25-ji-Manga/README.md

-# ReactComic
+# 25-ji-Manga

 **Description:**

-ReactComic is a beginner-friendly React application designed to help you browse and read manga.
+25-ji-Manga is a beginner-friendly React application designed to help you browse and read manga.
 Using the MangaDex API, this project allows users to search for manga titles, view detailed information about each manga, and explore chapters.
 It features a clean and intuitive interface, making it easy for manga fans to find and enjoy their favorite series.

 **Key Features:**